mindplay-dk/walkway/README.md

 which may define nested sub-patterns, and so on.

-A collection of Routes is called a Module - you can create an instance and configure it to handle a URL like `'hello/world'` using code like this:
+A collection of Routes is called a Module - you can create an instance and configure it to handle a path like `'hello/world'` using code like this:

     $module = new Module;